Dog Training Advice

 Practical training strategies that support everyday behavior at home

-From dominance myths to misunderstandings about behavior, many common beliefs about dogs are outdated.
-These ten myths explain what modern canine behavior science actually tells us.
+From dominance myths to everyday misunderstandings, many common beliefs about dogs are outdated.
+These ten myths explain what to understand instead.

 Bringing home a rescue dog is exciting but can come with challenges.
 Learn what to expect during the first 90 days and how to help your dog adjust to their new environment.